fpedd/ees-pees/controller/README.md

 ## Testing
 We are using [Google Test](https://github.com/google/googletest) to run unit tests on our code.
 Before you will be able to run any tests you will need to install Google Test on your machine.
 Please follow the installation instructions [here](https://www.eriksmistad.no/getting-started-with-google-test-on-ubuntu/) to install Google Test.
 After that you will be able to call `make test`.
 That will compile and run all unit tests.
 You can add your own unit tests in the `/test` directory.
 You may need to create a new corresponding test file in that directory if there is none already.
 The tests will also be automatically executed when pushing to Github using [Github Actions](https://help.github.com/en/actions).

-## General functioning
-The external controller consists of two parallely running threads, the webot_worker and the backend_worker.
-Both of them communicate by using externally defined message structs that are protected from simultaneous access using mutexes.
-The general idea is that the webot_worker receives sensor data from the robot in webots, reformats it to the format the backend needs and puts it into the corresponding above mentioned message struct for the backend_worker to read it.
-Then it continues to read the values the backend_worker left for it and uses those to calculate the new motor control settings for the robbot using a PID controller and do safety logic.
-Afterwards it sends the new commands to the webots controller.
-At the same time the backend_worker waits for the backend to either request the newest sensor data, send updated speed and heading, or both.

-The webot_worker works at the frequency of the simulation, so it does one loop per timestep.
-The backend_worker on the other hand works at a variable frequency, determined by the request type used by the backend (see below for more information).

 ## Protocol